crispinalan/talkcalendar/README.md

 * Geany is a small and lightweight Integrated Development Environment which only requires the GTK+ runtime libraries.
 It has features including syntax highlighting, code completion, auto completion of often used constructs (e.g. if, for and while), code folding, embedded terminal emulation and extensibility through plugins.
 Geany uses the GPLv2 license.

 * [Flite](http://www.festvox.org/flite/)
-* Flite (festival-lite) is a small fast portable speech synthesis system developed.
-The core Flite library was originally developed by Alan W Black and the history of the project can be found [here](https://github.com/festvox/flite).
+* Flite (festival-lite) is a small fast portable speech synthesis system.
+The core Flite library was originally developed by Alan W Black and the history of the project together with other contributors can be found [here](https://github.com/festvox/flite).
 Flite is free software and the core code has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
 It is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
 Because different distributions are using different versions of Flite the latest version 2.2 has been compiled from source and is used locally by Talk Calendar.
 Should you wish to do this for yourself the latest C source code can be downloaded from [github](https://github.com/festvox/flite).